loftyyyy/HeartDiseaseRiskPrediction/Heart_Disease_Risk_Prediction_Paper.md

 ## Abstract

 This study presents a comprehensive comparative analysis of machine learning algorithms for predicting heart disease risk.
 We evaluate the performance of Logistic Regression and Random Forest algorithms on a dataset of 70,000 patient records with 18 clinical and lifestyle features.
-Our analysis includes thorough data quality assessment, preprocessing techniques, and model evaluation using multiple performance metrics.
+Our analysis includes thorough data quality assessment, preprocessing techniques, duplicate impact analysis, and model evaluation using multiple performance metrics.
 Both models achieved exceptional performance with ROC-AUC scores of 0.9995, demonstrating the effectiveness of machine learning in cardiovascular risk assessment.
-The study identifies key risk factors, addresses data quality concerns including duplicate records, and provides recommendations for clinical implementation.
+The study identifies key risk factors, validates that duplicate records represent legitimate patient profiles without inflating performance, and provides recommendations for clinical implementation.
 The findings contribute to the growing body of research on AI-assisted healthcare diagnostics and offer practical insights for medical decision support systems.

 ## 1. Introduction